 Federal Level

 VoterVoice (and CQ) have been part of the Communicating with Congress project since its inception.
 This project aims to improve communication between constituents, advocacy groups, and Congress.
 At the Federal level, we deliver advocate messages via the CWC API--the official, approved delivery method for Congress.
 All of the US House of Representatives and about half of the US Senate receive messages from constituents enabled through advocacy organizations this way.
 All the other competitors in our space send messages to Congress through this API as well.
-For the other half of the US Senate not on CWC, we send messages through their online contact forms.
+For the other half of the US Senate not on CWC, we send messages through their online contact forms (web forms).

 For CWC API delivery, following their guidelines, we include information on: